-But it also shows you how far you’ve come, how much you’ve grown.
-You can’t really move forward without pausing to think about the progress you’ve made.
+Looking back shows you how far you’ve come, how much you’ve grown.
+You can’t really move forward without appreciating the progress you’ve made.
 Your past is a blessing and a curse.
 Being unable to sleep at 3 AM because you’re obsessing about an awkward moment in high school sucks, but you’ll never make that mistake again.
 Your past is quite literally who you are.

 But it can also be like quicksand.
 The longer you try to stay in it, the harder it is to get out.
 You risk repeating the same mistakes that you swore you’d never make again or lose ambition because “it’ll never be as good as it once was”.
 It’s why “Make America Great Again” resonates with so many people, they’re stuck in the past.
 Instead of focusing on bettering themselves, they obsess over recreating a lost time when their lives were much easier.
 I guess what I’m trying to say is, moderation is key.

 What does this have to do with Maui?
 I went with my ex-girlfriend.
-Not “a” ex-girlfriend but “the” ex-girlfriend.
-You know, the one that broke your heart during your formative years, the girl who was your ‘best friend’ before you dated, who shaped a lot of your current views on relationships.
-It was my first serious relationship gone awry.
-Revisiting something like that is tricky.
-There’s a lot of animosity hidden just below the surface, and if you’re not careful things can turn ugly fast.
+We’re on great terms but revisiting something like that is tricky.
+There was a lot of animosity hidden just below the surface, and if you’re not careful things can turn ugly fast.

 Luckily, we were visiting two of the most gregarious, gracious, and generous people I know who just moved to Maui.
-If anybody could be a buffer between us and our past demons, it was them.
+If anybody could be a buffer between us it was them.
 Also having a free place to stay is pretty sweet.

 Kihei there Friends